IQ404/study-notes/README.md

 }

 static bool GLErrorLog(const char* function_called, int line_calling_from, const char* filepath_calling_from)
+// returns true if there is error; false there isn't.
 {
     if (GLenum error = glGetError())    // enters if block as long as error != 0 {